Josephine Brandell: Later years

 On returning to the United States Brandell filed a claim for compensation with the U.S. State Department.
 This could not be considered until the War had ended but following her marriage to British stock broker John Ormiston Lawson-Johnson (1877–1955) on 19 May 1920 she gave up her American citizenship.
 On 19 March 1925 the Mixed Claims Commission refused her compensation claim as she was no longer an American citizen despite the fact that she had been at the time of the sinking.

 After the Lusitania drama Brandell failed to continue her promising career which had begun so successfully.
 She had difficulty concentrating and could not put herself in other characters, therefore she appeared only sporadically in small roles and gradually faded from the acting scene.
 Her marriage to John Ormiston Lawson-Johnson was not happy and ended in divorce in 1928.
-She quickly entered into a third marriage in London on 1 June 1929 with George John Seymour Repton (1898–1943), who served as a Captain in the Irish Guards during World War II; the marriage was harmonious and happy.
+She quickly entered into a third marriage in London on 1 June 1929 with George John Seymour Repton (1898–1943), who served as a captain in the Irish Guards during World War II; the marriage was harmonious and happy.
 During World War II Brandell founded the organization 'The American Friends of Britain' designed to foster understanding between the two nations.
-On May 10, 1943 George Repton died unexpectedly in London, leaving Brandell comfortably off with nearly £50,000 in his will.
+On May 10, 1943, George Repton died unexpectedly in London, leaving Brandell comfortably off with nearly £50,000 in his will.

-On December 7, 1945 in London she married her fourth husband, Beresford Cecil Bingham (1894–1957), the 8th Earl Annesley, and 9th Viscount of Glerawly, giving her the title of Countess of Annesley.
+On December 7, 1945, in London she married her fourth husband, Beresford Cecil Bingham (1894–1957), the 8th Earl Annesley, and 9th Viscount of Glerawly, giving her the title of Countess of Annesley.
 Bingham had been a Pilot Officer in the Royal Air Force Volunteer Reserve during World War II; he had also previously served as a Lieutenant in the 6th Battalion Royal Fusiliers.
-After his death on June 29, 1957 she returned to New York, where she led a quiet and unassuming life and there she died in June 1977 at the age of 89 years.
+After his death on June 29, 1957, she returned to New York, where she led a quiet and unassuming life and there she died in June 1977 at the age of 89.
 She was buried in a mausoleum at Woodlawn Cemetery in the Bronx in New York.
 She had no children from any of her four marriages.